-But nothing can ruin a bright day like a giant student loan bill.
-If you’re struggling to make headway on your student debt, you might have wondered if you’re eligible for loan forgiveness.
+You may live in the Sunshine State, but nothing can ruin a sunny day like a giant student loan bill.
+If you’re struggling to make progress on paying off your student debt, you might have wondered if you’re eligible for student loan forgiveness in Florida.

-The following programs are specific to Florida and specific to your profession.
+The following programs are specific to Florida and your profession:

 If you qualify, the program will pay up to $4,000 per year toward your loans for a maximum of four years.
 The payment is based on funds available and will be made directly to your lender at the end of each 12-month enrollment period.

-If you’re a lawyer seeking loan forgiveness, then consider the Florida Bar Foundation, which provides forgivable loans to legal aid attorneys.
+If you’re a lawyer seeking loan forgiveness, then you can consider the Florida Bar Foundation, which provides forgivable loans to legal aid attorneys.

-Although they aren’t specific to the state of Florida, the following programs are available to its residents — and worth exploring.
+Although they aren’t specific to the state of Florida, the following federal programs are available to its residents — and may be worth exploring:

 If you teach secondary math or science or special education, you could receive up to $17,500 in loan forgiveness.
 Other teachers could receive up to $5,000.
 Both Direct Loans and Stafford Loans qualify.